TrackyRaul/2020_5CI__team3_Farkas/docs/user_guide.md

 ![1](images/1.PNG)

 Now you'll be able to see the main page of MarconiTT.
 The left side shows a login form, which means that initially you're not logged in.
-You can log in only if you are an authorized teacher, student or staff member, and without logging in you'll be able only to view booked classrooms.
+You can log in only if you are an authorized teacher, student or staff member.
+Without logging in you'll be able only to view booked classrooms.

 ![1](images/2.jpeg)

 ### Viewing bookings

 To view the bookings, you need to click on a specific day that you want to explore.
 After doing that, you will be able to see for each classroom if it's been booked, if it's already occupied by another class because of the regular school hours or if it's available.
-There are also 3 filters that allow you to switch from classrooms to labs, to select a specific classroom or lab (only one row) and to select only some hours (the number of columns will change based on the number of selected hours, that can be more than one).
+There are also 3 filters that allow you to switch from classrooms to labs, to select a specific classroom or lab (you will view only one row) and to select only a period (the number of columns will change based on the number of selected hours, that can be more than one).

 ![1](images/3.jpeg)

 ### Booking classrooms or labs

 If you're allowed, you can login in order to book a classroom or insert an event.
 The following screen will show up.
-As you can see, now there are multiple options in the left side, and the default option ("Prenotazioni") is the one that allows you to book classrooms.
+As you can see, now there are multiple options in the left side, and the default option "Prenotazioni" is the one that allows you to book classrooms.

 ![1](images/4.jpeg)

 After clicking on a chosen day and a chosen classroom (in an hour when it must be available), you have to select from the drop down menu the reason why you are booking it.
-Then you also have to type in the number of hours for which the classroom will be booked (be careful, if you don't pay attention you may overwrite another booking.
+Then you also have to type in for how long you're booking the classroom for (be careful, if you don't pay attention you may overwrite another booking.
 If this happens, then a warning message will show up and you will have to confirm your booking).

 ![1](images/5.jpeg)